TokenomicsArena/app/DESIGN.md

 ## Overview

 Tokenomics Arena is a web application that helps users build a cryptocurrency portfolio allocation through simple pairwise comparisons.
 Instead of overwhelming users with complex charts and technical analysis, the platform breaks down the decision-making process into simple choices between two options at a time.
+The application uses Zustand for state management with persistent storage, ensuring user data is saved between sessions.

 ## Core Features

 ### 1. Arena (Main Interface)
 - Presents two cryptocurrencies for comparison using a smart selection algorithm
 - Large, interactive slider for allocation decisions
-- Visual feedback showing percentage splits with color coding
+- Visual feedback showing percentage splits with color coding (blue/red)
 - Optional explanation field for recording decision rationale
 - Clear submission flow with confirmation
 - Edit mode for updating previous selections
+- Ability to deny tokens (remove them from future comparisons)
+- Randomize button to get a different pair

 ### 2. History
 - Chronological record of all allocation decisions